Students and Alumni

 Astrid van Giffen (The Baarns, Netherlands), CLAS, arth, arts, cum laude

 In 2007, Astrid graduated from the very prestigious professional training program for the conservation and restauration of glass and ceramics at the Instituut Collectie Nederland in Amsterdam.
 Her exam project investigated the advantages of using cyclododecane, a wax-like substance that at room temperature transforms into a gas, as a temporary consolidant for weathered glass during the bonding of sherds.
 From 2008-2009, she was the Kress fellow in objects conservation at the Straus Center for Conservation and Technical Studies at the Harvard Art Museum.
 During that fellowship she researched the Harvard Glass Flowers and other objects made by Leopold and Rudolf Blaschka.
 She presented this research at the International Association for the History of Glass meeting in Thessaloniki, Greece in September 2009.
 She presented another part of this research at the International Counsel for Museums – Conservation Committee’s Glass and Ceramics Working Group’s Interim meeting in Corning, NY, in October 2010.

-She has been the assistant conservator at The Corning Museum of Glass in Corning, NY, since October 2009.
+In October 2009, Astrid became an assistant conservator at The Corning Museum of Glass in Corning, NY.